garylirocks/quickrefs/nodejs.markdown

 - Event loop is implemented in **libuv**.
 - There is **only one thread** that executes JavaScript code and this is the thread **where the event loop** is running
 - Libuv creates a pool with four threads that is **only used if no asynchronous API is available**
-  - OS already provides async interfaces(**epoll** in Linux) for many I/O tasks, libuv will use those interfaces whenever possible
-  - But some actions can't be done in async completely, such as file system access, some DNS functions such as `dns.lookup` which involves file system access, they are handled by the thread pool
-  - I/O is not the only type of tasks performed on the thread pool, some highly **CPU intensive async tasks** are handled there as well: `crypto.pbkdf2`, `crypto.randomBytes`, `crypto.randomFill` and async `zlib` functions
 - Event loop is **NOT** a stack or queue, it's a **set of phases** with dedicated data structures for each phase

 Libuv architecture: